European Union statistics: EU budget

 The primary resource for funding the European Union is the contributions sought from member states.
 Each member state contributes to the EU budget, and receives funding back from the EU, depending on the relative wealth of the states, i.e. their ability to pay.

 The table below shows the contributions as a percentage of the total budget.
 This takes into account the special considerations given to the United Kingdom to reduce its contribution through a rebate.
 Expenditure in Luxembourg, Belgium and France include items for the EU administrative centres in each of those countries.

+Figures below are in Euros, where applicable.
+Data are for the year 2006.

 Economic and governance-related rankings

 There are many indices available on issues such as corruption, development, and freedom.
 The rankings below include all EU member states, EU candidates (with the exception of Turkey, cause their accession negotiations have stalled since 2016) and EFTA countries.

 Freedom of the press

 Reporters sans frontières (Reporters Without Borders) conducts an annual survey on the freedom of the press and produces scores (not shown here) for each country, resulting in the Press Freedom Index.
 In 2019 and 2020, Finland was proclaimed as having the freest press in the European Union, and the second in the world behind Norway.
 Bulgaria was ranked as having the least free press in the European Union in 2019 and 2020.